bufbuild/protobuf-conformance/impl/google-protobuf/README.md

 ## Caveats

 - Does not support ESM.
-- Requires additional code generators for TypeScript.
+- Requires community-maintained typings and separate code generators for TypeScript.